 If I wasn’t convinced that my current work is important for improving peoples’ lives, then I would have kept my old job as a graphic designer.
 I believe that what we do will someday eliminate or find a cure for many of the diseases that are incurable at the moment, and the thought itself makes me feel like I’m helping in creating a better world.

 Thanks for sparing the time to give us an insight into what it’s like to be a data analyst, Radi!
 If hearing about Radi’s life as a data analyst has got you interested in pursuing it as a career yourself, you might now be wondering: Am I a good fit for a career as a data analyst?
-If so, check out this guide—or take a look at some of our other articles on the topic:
+If so, check out this guide.
+You can also get a feel for what it’s like to work as a data analyst in this free introductory short course—or take a look at some of our other articles on the topic:

 What You Should Do Now